LeonThesen/stm32l4s5-embedded-rust-template/.vscode/README.md

 # VS Code Configuration

-Example configurations for debugging programs in-editor with VS Code.
+Configuration for debugging programs in-editor with VS Code.
-This directory contains configurations for this platform:
+This directory contains the configuration for the following platform:

  - `STM32L4S5x` via OpenOCD